MF42-DZH/Confall/README.md

 # Confall
 A collapse clone for the console.

 Compatible with Unix and Windows systems.
 Requires `ncurses` on Unix and `pdcurses` on Windows (may require MinGW GCC).
 Tested with TDM-GCC on Windows and GCC on Unix.
+On Windows, it requires a compiler distribution with an implementation of `<unistd.h>`.

 ## Status